AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51792-page-does-not-have-impression-event.md

 ## Issue

-Page does not have the impression event when Google Tag Manager 4 is enabled.
+Page does not have the impression event when [!DNL Google Tag Manager] 4 is enabled.

 <u>Steps to reproduce</u>: